 Let me submit this for your consideration; the only personal failures in my life will be the significant regrets I have control over that I don’t rectify before I die.
 Does that fit into your concept of personal failure?

-I plan to write Merriam-Webster with the following suggestion: “Please revise your 4th definition of failure to ‘one who hasn’t tried’.”
+I have written to Merriam-Webster with the following request: “Please revise your 4th definition of failure to ‘one who hasn’t tried’.”

 I believe that is the only characteristic of failure we can hold a person accountable for.

 Set meaningful goals - then learn from and enjoy the journey.